EXplaining EXtended range guitars (e.r.g.'s), EXamples and EXperiments.

 Eventually played it once more on the "Old McDonald had a phaser" demo.

-With the exception of a traditionally made violin, featured in "La Cucaracha II",
+With the exception of a traditionally made violin, featured in "La Cucaracha",

 all building activities remained focused on the e.r.g.'s since then.